enricostara/pixerise/README.md

 ## Overview

-Pixerise is a pure Python 3D rendering engine that focuses on CPU-based rendering, making it ideal for educational purposes, embedded systems, and applications where GPU acceleration is not available or desired.
+Pixerise is a Python 3D rendering engine that focuses on CPU-based rendering, making it ideal for educational purposes, embedded systems, and applications where GPU acceleration is not available or desired.

 ## Features